JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-add-dependencies.md

 For platform-specific source sets, the corresponding platform-specific variant of the library is used, while a common standard library is added to the rest.
-The Kotlin Gradle plugin will select the appropriate JVM standard library depending on the `kotlinOptions.jvmTarget` [compiler option](gradle-compiler-options.md) of your Gradle build script
+The Kotlin Gradle plugin will select the appropriate JVM standard library depending on the `compilerOptions.jvmTarget` [compiler option](gradle-compiler-options.md) of your Gradle build script

 Learn how to [change the default behavior](gradle-configure-project.md#dependency-on-the-standard-library).